IT logo, Information Technology, University of OklahomaPhoto of City Skyline

 Topic: "Implementing Linux-enabled Condor in Multiple Windows PC Labs"

-(with Chris Franklin and Horst Severini)
+(with Horst Severini)

 Talk Abstract